Shopping Cart

 Rarely-ever-there cat. /-/-/-

-You might think this is a rhyming book in its simplest form.
+You might thing this is a simple rhyming book.
 Until you look further.

 Pick a stanza pattern you want.
 Make sure it is consistent.
 And have fun!